OlenaDen/llandudno-art-club/README.md

 ## User Stories

 - As a **first time visitor** I want to be able to find information about art casses available in Llandudno.
-I also want to know if there is a possibility of organising a birthday party with an art theme.
+I also want to know if there is a possibility of booking a birthday party with an art theme.

 - As a **returning visitor** I want to be a able to check the timetable for classes.